uit-hdl/uit-hdl.github.io/publications.md

 16. Espen S. Johnsen, Otto Anshus, John Markus Bjørndalen, Lars Ailo Bongo.
 Survey of optimizing techniques for parallel programs running on computer clusters.
 A Report for the NOTUR Project Emerging Technologies: Cluster.
 2003.

 # Theses
+1. Narae Park.
+Record linkage of Norwegian historical census data using machine learning.
+Master's thesis.
+Dept. of Computer Science, UiT The Arctic University of Norway.
+August 2022.
+2. Mariel Ellingsen.
+[First steps towards solving the café problem](https://munin.uit.no/handle/10037/25921).
+Master's thesis.
+Dept. of Computer Science, UiT The Arctic University of Norway.
+June 2022.
+3. Markus Tiller.
+[End-to-end Trainable Ship Detection in SAR Images with Single Level Features](https://munin.uit.no/handle/10037/26008).
+Master's thesis.
+Dept. of Computer Science, UiT The Arctic University of Norway.
+June 2022.
+4. Michael Lau.
+[Management of large geospatial datasets](https://munin.uit.no/handle/10037/25914).
+Master's thesis.
+Dept. of Computer Science, UiT The Arctic University of Norway.
+May 2022.
-1. Sidra Tahi.
+5. Sidra Tahi.
 [Can a code snippet portal contribute to greater learning outcomes in other fields of science and technology?](https://munin.uit.no/handle/10037/22348).
 Master's thesis.
 Dept. of Computer Science, UiT The Arctic University of Norway.
 June 2021.
 2. Anton Garri Fagerbakk.
 [Keeping Up with the Market: Extracting competencies from Norwegian job listings].
 Master's thesis.
 Dept. of Computer Science, UiT The Arctic University of Norway.
 May 2021.
 3. Alvaro Martinez Fernandez.
 [GeneNet VR: Large biological networks in virtual teality using inexpensive hardware](https://munin.uit.no/handle/10037/20518).
 Master's thesis.
 Dept. of Computer Science, UiT The Arctic University of Norway.
 November 2020.
 4. Tengel Ekrem Skar.
 [Scalable exploration of population-scale drug consumption data](https://munin.uit.no/handle/10037/15776).
 Master's thesis.
 Dept. of Computer Science, UiT The Arctic University of Norway.
 June 2019.